Manassa, Colorado: Turquoise mine

-Manassa turquoise is mined east of Manassa.
+Mantissa turquoise is mined east of Manassa.
 It is known for its blue-green to green color with a golden or brown, non-webbed matrix.
 The Manassa mine is still in production and owned by the King family, thus the alternate name sometimes used for this turquoise.
 This stone is a favorite of many; the beautiful green color is very striking, excellent when used in gold.

 This site, originally mined by Ancestral Pueblo peoples, was rediscovered in 1890 by gold prospector I.P.
 King, and his descendants still work the claim.
 King's Manassa turquoise is best known for its brilliant greens and golden matrices, but blue and blue-green turquoise was found amid these deposits as well.